Tgobezie/eks-cluster/README.md

 # eks-infra-cicd

+deploy an EKS cluster using Terraform
-### EKS Infrastructure Provisioning Automation with Terraform and GitHub Actions
+### Deploy EKS Infrastructure with Terraform and GitHub Actions
 ```
 Created resources in AWS Cloud using Terraform.
 Resources provisioned: